 Ans: Hard coding is not a good practice, so to avoid hard coding preference variables can be used and the value of the preference variable is accessed using get preference().
 The preference variable value can be changed without redeploying the code via em console MBean property.

 Ans: By avoiding the use of various if statements and using choose and by using for-each group in place of for-each.

-- Durable: It is a long-running process and initiated through a one-way invocation and do incur one or more dehydration points in the database during execution Ex: Asynchronous
+Durable: It is a long-running process initiated through a one-way invocation and does incur one or more dehydration points in the database during execution

-- Transient: It is a short-lived process, request-response style processes, and does not incur dehydration during their process execution Ex: Synchronous.
+Transient: It is a short-lived process, request-response style processes, and does not incur dehydration during the process execution

-Ans: When the file has to be read in the mid of the BPEL process, then we will use syncFileRead Operation, which means some process should initiate the file read process and it is an outbound operation and process can’t begin with Sync File read.
+Ans: When the file has to be read in the mid of the BPEL process, then we will use syncFileRead Operation, which means some processes should initiate the file read process and it is an outbound operation and the process can’t begin with Sync File read.